gh0stintheshe11/Rust-2D-Game-Engine/README.md

 This ECS implementation provides a robust foundation for game development while maintaining flexibility, type safety, and performance.
 The comprehensive test suite ensures reliability and correct behavior across all system components.

-I'll help update the Script Interpreter section of the README with more technical details based on the provided code.
-Here's the revised version:

 ### [Script Interpreter](/src/script_interpreter.rs)

-_The Script Interpreter provides a robust Lua scripting integration for the game engine, leveraging the [rlua](https://github.com/Kampfkarren/rlua) crate to enable safe and efficient Rust-Lua interoperability.
+_The Script Interpreter provides a robust Lua scripting integration for the game engine, leveraging the [rlua](https://crates.io/crates/rlua) crate to enable safe and efficient Rust-Lua interoperability.
 This system allows developers to write game logic in Lua while maintaining the performance benefits of Rust._

 #### Core Implementation